Example deployment topology

 IG runs as a standalone Java application, and can be deployed inside a Docker container.

 Some authentication modules may require additional user information to authenticate, such as the IP address where the request originated.
 When AM is accessed through a load balancer or proxy layer, you can configure AM to consume and forward this information with the request headers.

 One important security decision ia whether to terminate SSL or offload your SSL connections at the load balancer.
 Offloading SSL effectively decrypts your SSL traffic before passing it on as HTTP or at the reverse proxy.
 Another option is to run SSL pass-through where the load balancer does not decrypt the traffic but passes it on to the reverse proxy servers, which are responsible for the decryption.
 The other option is to deploy a more secure environment using SSL everywhere within your deployment.

 The application tier is where the protected resources reside on Web containers, application servers, or legacy servers.
 AM web and Java agents intercept all access requests to protected resources on the web servers and grant access to the user based on AM policy decisions.
-For a list of supported web servers, see Web application container requirements.
+For a list of supported containers, refer to Application containers.

 Because AM is Java-based, you can install the server on a variety of platforms, such as Linux, Solaris, and Windows.
-For a list of platforms that AM has been tested on, see Operating system requirements.
+For the list of platforms on which AM has been tested, refer to Operating systems.